MOREDataset/MORED/README.md

 # Brief Description

 During  spring  and  summer  of  2019  and much of 2020, a data acquisition campaign was conducted to collect data reflecting the electricity consumption  of  different  urban  premises  in different Moroccan cities.
-MORED is the first public dataset of Moroccan buildings' electricity consumption.
+MORED is the first open African dataset of buildings' electricity consumption.
 It contains labelled WP and IL ground-truth consumption data, labelled IL signatures, and WP consumption data of several Morccan households and Loads.
 The aim for providing such a dataset is to continue the progress that the field of energy disaggregation knew in the previous decade, by providing a dataset that has more data and utilises the field's recent advances.

 <p align="center">
   <img src="Image1.jpg" />